scottie1984/swagger-ui-express/README.md

 ### Modify swagger file on the fly before load

-To dynamically set the host in the swagger file based on the incoming request object you may pass the json via the req object; just do not pass the the swagger json to the setup function.
+To dynamically set the host, or any other content, in the swagger file based on the incoming request object you may pass the json via the req object; to achieve this just do not pass the the swagger json to the setup function and it will look for `swaggerDoc` in the `req` object.

 ```javascript
 const express = require('express');